Skip to content

 Name Type Description Default

-backend Literal['langgraph', 'vanilla']
+backend Literal['langgraph', 'native', 'vanilla']

-The execution backend to use. - "langgraph": Use an agent based on the LangGraph framework. - "vanilla": Use the framework-less ('from scratch') agent implementation.
+The execution backend to use. - "langgraph": Use an agent based on the LangGraph framework. - "native": Use the framework-less ('from scratch') agent implementation. - "vanilla": (Deprecated) Alias for "native".

 'langgraph'